Football player: Health issues

 An Irish 2002 study of association and Gaelic football players characterized players as "lean and muscular with a reasonably high level of capacity in all areas of physical performance".
 The opposite is the case for American football, where obesity could be the cause of grave health problems.

 A 2000 study documented injuries sustained by Czech [association] football players at all levels:

 Trauma was the cause of 81.5% of the injuries, and overuse was the cause of 18.5%.
 Joint sprains predominated (30%), followed by fractures (16%), muscle strains (15%), ligament ruptures (12%), meniscal tears and contusions (8%), and other injuries.
 Injuries to the knee were most prevalent (29%), followed by injuries to the ankle (19%) and spine (9%).
 More injuries occurred during games (59%) than in practice.

 Patellar tendinitis (knee pain) is considered an injury that comes from overexertion, which also happens to other athletes of virtually every sport.
 It is a common problem that football players develop and can usually be treated by a quadriceps strengthening program.
 Jumping activities place particularly high strains on the tendon and with repetitive jumping, tearing and injury of the tendon can occur.
 The chronic injury and healing response results in inflammation and localized pain.

 Although levels of depression and pain in retired football players are on par with the societal average, some players suffer from post-retirement chronic injuries.
-Head injuries are a particular concern.
+Head injuries are a particular concern, with chronic traumatic encephalopathy (CTE) receiving increased scrutiny.